Johnny Dang

-Johnny Dang (born Đặng Anh Tuấn; 1973) is a Vietnamese jeweler based in Houston, Texas, who is known for his custom grills and involvement in the American hip-hop scene.
+Johnny Dang (born Đặng Anh Tuấn; 1973) is a Vietnamese American jeweler based in Houston, Texas, who is known for his custom grills and involvement in the American hip-hop scene.
 He is a founder of Johnny Dang and Co.

 Biography

 Dang was born Đặng Anh Tuấn in the Đắk Lắk Province of what was once South Vietnam near the end of the Vietnam War.
 Dang's grandfather and father both worked in the jewelry trade.
 In 1987, Dang's father left Vietnam and emigrated to the United States.
 In 1996, Dang and his family followed his father to Houston.
 He was 23 years old.
 He began working in jewelry repair with his brother at a Houston flea market.

 Dang opened his first store, TV Jewelry, in the Sharpstown Mall in 1998.
 He found a niche in making jeweled grills for clients.
 After making a grill for rapper Paul Wall, the two went into business together in 2002.
 In 2016, Dang moved his business from the Sharpstown Mall to a stand-alone location.

 In 2021, Dang broke off his business relationship with Vietnamese YouTuber Khoa Pug after the price of their mutually held cryptocurrency dropped.